moniquedargis/studentportfolio/README.md

 # studentportfolio
-Examples of my work as a MS Data Science student, 2017-2020
+Examples of my work as a MS Data Science student at the University of St. Thomas, 2017-2020